JaySLee/covid/README.md

   - Thickness of line indicates severity of lockdown or extent of the loosening of restrictions.
 * Lockdown observations and prediction:
   - Interestingly (and probably verifiable through LCPS), (hard) lockdowns appear to occur when non-ICU hospital bed occupancy is ~1750 and/or ICU bed occupancy is about 500.
-  - Significant ease of lockdowns seems to occur when non-ICU bed occupancy decreases 500.
+  - Significant ease of lockdowns seems to occur when non-ICU bed occupancy decreases to 500.
   - [122821:] **Based on this pattern and assuming the occupancy trends continue, we can expect ease of current lockdown near the end of January 2022.**
     + Note that the announcement of a lockdown (or its removal) occurs a few days prior to the actual lockdown.
 Still, the observed intersections may not be entirely coincidental since one can assume policy is partly based on predictive models.